ruggeromontesi/seb-task/readme.txt

 [JUNIOR_SAVER, STUDENT, CLASSIC, CLASSIC_PLUS, GOLD]

  "customerAnswersDto": same as above
-"accountType" : This field represents the new accounttype that customer wants to have.
+"newAccountType" : This field represents the new accounttype that customer wants to have.
 It consists of  String chosen among values :
 [CURRENT_ACCOUNT, CURRENT_ACCOUNT_PLUS, JUNIOR_SAVER_ACCOUNT, STUDENT_ACCOUNT]